expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-01/lab01.md

  2. Make the ball move only on horizontal direction.
  3. Make the ball move only on vertical direction.
  4. keep the ball moving inside the canvas.
 Hint: add an if condition to check ball.x and ball.y values.

+ #### SVG and JavaScript

+ 1. Go to SVG Editor
+ 2. Draw a stick figure.
+ 3. Click on <svg> button (top toolbar) and copy-paste the SVG of your drawing to the place marked in the index.html file.
+Save changes and refresh your browser.